harisont/harisont.github.io/lists/svud-raq-part-1.md

 - [_Att vara X år gammal_ or _to be X years old_](#att-vara-x-år-gammal-or-to-be-x-years-old)

-## Comparative constructions (they are easier than you think!)
+## Comparative constructions (they are simpler than you think!)

 [[go to discussion on GitHub]](https://github.com/UniversalDependencies/docs/issues/1092)

 Comparative constructions such as

 1. _att annotera dessa konstruktioner är enklare än du tror_ and
-2. _några konstruktioner är lättare än andra_
+2. _vissa konstruktioner är lättare än andra_

 look tricky, but the [guidelines](https://universaldependencies.org/u/overview/comparatives.html) for them have recently gotten more comprehensive and, at least when it comes to Swedish, easier to understand and follow.